dubswcraft/handson-legacy/notes.md

 Episode 3 - Fix bugs on legacy code:
  ☐ Steps as before, create your system test calling the function that contains the error ☐ Capture the result using the output stream
- ☐ Make baby steps as taking smaller and smaller refactoring steps helped me a lot to diminish the risks to almost zero ☐ STEPS
+ ☐ Make baby steps as taking smaller and smaller refactoring step ☐ STEPS
      ☐ Write a black box characterization test, you need to have a safety net before starting the next step
      ☐ We need to find the area of code where the buggy code is and isolate it.